Why This Recipe Works

 - Professional Chef's Knife.
 A high-quality knife is an investment, but it pays off having a well-sharpened knife in the drawer

 Mince the fresh mint very finely.
-I’ve purposely cut larger pieces when I photographed the recipe.
+I purposely cut larger pieces when I photographed the recipe.

 Once the fresh mint comes in contact with the hot rice, the mint will turn a few shades darker.

-This recipe works great with grilled chicken, roasted salmon, and for a middle-eastern touch, serve it with cubed lamb.
+This recipe works well with grilled chicken, and roasted salmon, and for a middle-eastern touch, serve with grilled lamb.

 - Heat olive oil in a medium sized Dutch oven over medium-high heat.
-Add chopped onions and minced garlic and sauté for about 5 minutes until the onions and garlic are translucent and soft.
+Add chopped onions and minced garlic and sauté for about 5 minutes until translucent and soft.

 - Add rice and cook for one minute.
-Add (chicken or vegetable) broth and bring to a boil.
+Add broth and bring to a boil.

 - Reduce the heat to a simmer and cook for about 20 minutes or until all the liquids have dissolved.